 People conventionally assess and explain human relationships’ successes or failures by examining behavior patterns, such as honesty, respectfulness, listening, integrity, and other constructive exchanges.
 But it’s not that simple.
 Different personality types (which themselves may be attracted to either similar or opposite types) may demand that these expressions are both offered and received in different proportions, and at different times.

-The ultimate measure of the success of a relationship is whether both parties consider themselves to be content (fulfilled, productive, enriched, etc.).
+The ultimate measure of the success of a relationship is whether both parties consider themselves to be content — a state of feeling fulfilled, productive, enriched, and part of a unified entity.
 With contentment comes trust and vice versa.
 It’s a feedback loop.

 For this reason — and perhaps paradoxically — studies show that individuals rate their own level of contentment most highly when they view the relationship as having a higher priority than themselves.
 When the relationship wins, individuals are happier.

 This needs to be differentiated between those in unhealthy relationships, where codependency, addiction, abuse, or other dysfunctions are often reasons for people to stay together, despite the poor outcomes.
 Invariably, this condition happens most frequently where one or both individuals suffers from low self-esteem.

 To draw a distinction between these two otherwise similar perspectives on the “self” vs. the “relationship,” we look at functionality: Are individuals constructive in how they engage with their partner, and do they feel a strong sense of identity when they consider their role in the relationship.
 These are the qualities that allow individuals to feel their romantic relationship as an extension of themselves, not a substitution for themselves.
 Couplehood is, in effect, the smallest form of community, to which humans are genetically predisposed.